 How long does the apprenticeship take to complete?

 Learners will complete their degree within four to five years.
 For most non-integrated apprenticeships the apprentice has up to two years beyond graduation to complete their end-point assessment.

-What is an apprenticeship agreement?
+What is an Apprenticeship Commitment Statement?

 Do I need to pay a wage to the Degree Apprentice?

 Yes, they will receive a wage, holiday pay, pension and any other benefits that your employees receive.
 The Degree Apprenticeship funding you receive from the Government cannot be used to pay wages or any other benefits, it can only be used towards training costs.
 Apprentices must be an employee on the first day of their apprenticeship and as a minimum at least be paid a wage consistent with the law for the time they are in work and in off-the-job training.

 How can we be sure to recruit quality candidates for our Degree Apprenticeships?

 All Degree Apprentices need to meet our entry requirements and high standards just like any other student who chooses to study with us.
 We will ensure that your opportunity reaches prospective candidates by posting your vacancies on our website.
 We also work with local schools on outreach programmes and we can help source suitable candidates at our Open Day events.
 All of which can help you find the best person for your opportunity.
 You will then interview suitable candidates to ensure you find someone who will be able to add value to your organisation.